-Role have following characteristics.
+Role has following characteristics.

-- 1. Role is the structural unit of society.

-- 2. Role is always associated with status or position.
+- 1. Role is the structural unit of society. - 2.
+Role is always associated with status or position.

 - 3. Role is relational in nature.

 - 4. Roles regulate and organize human behaviour.

 - 5. Roles provide guidelines and directives to an ordered society.

 - 6. Role implies a set of expectations.

 - 7. Roles involves a series of rights and duties.

 - 8. Role is dynamic.

 - 9. Role is functional.

-2.7.4.
-Related concepts.
+10.3.4 Related concepts